sandbox-bio/sandbox.bio/src/content/seqkit-intro/steps/Step2.md

 <Execute command="seqkit sample --number 10 hairpins.fa > sampled.fa" />

 <Alert color="warning">
-    <Icon name="lightbulb-fill" /> Depending on the random seed, you may not always obtain exactly the number of sequences requested.
-For example:<br /><br />
+    ⚠️ Depending on the random seed, you may not always obtain exactly the number of sequences requested.
+For example:

     <Execute command="seqkit sample --number 10 --rand-seed 123 hairpins.fa > sampled.fa" />

     See the <Link href="https://bioinf.shenwei.me/seqkit/note/#effect-of-random-seed-on-results-of-seqkit-sample">SeqKit manual</Link> for details on why that is.
 </Alert>